-An influenza pandemic could last from months to several years, with at least two peak waves of activity.
-According to the U.S. Department of Health and Human Services, the characteristics of an influenza pandemic that must be considered in strategic planning include the following:
+A pandemic emerging infectious disease could impact the human population from months to several years, with at least two peak waves of activity.
+According to the U.S. Department of Health and Human Services, the characteristics of an emerging infectious disease pandemic that must be considered in strategic planning include the following:

-- The fact that people may be asymptomatic while infectious. - Simultaneous or near-simultaneous outbreaks in neighboring communities thereby limiting the ability of any jurisdiction to provide support, assistance, and mutual aid. - Enormous demands on the health-care system. - Delays and shortages in the availability of vaccines and antiviral drugs. - Potential disruption of national and community infrastructure, including transportation, commerce, utilities, and public safety, due to widespread illness and death among workers and their families, as well as concern about ongoing exposure to the virus. - Absenteeism across multiple sectors related to personal and family illness, fear of contagion, or public health measures to limit contact with others could all threaten the functioning of critical infrastructure, the movement of goods and services, and operation of organizations.
+- People may be asymptomatic while infectious. - Simultaneous or near-simultaneous outbreaks in neighboring communities thereby limiting the ability of any jurisdiction to provide support, assistance, and mutual aid. - Enormous demands on the healthcare system, with effects reaching not only emergency care but all facets of health services. - Delays and shortages in the availability of vaccines and antiviral drugs. - Potential disruption of national and community infrastructure, including transportation, commerce, utilities, and public safety, due to widespread illness and death among workers and their families, as well as concern about ongoing exposure to the virus. - Absenteeism across multiple sectors related to personal and family illness, fear of contagion, or public health measures to limit contact with others could all threaten the functioning of critical infrastructure, the movement of goods and services, and the operation of organizations.